Community Drug Strategy for the City of Greater Sudbury

 Substance misuse affects everyone.
 From the challenges of keeping medications away from children and teens; to alcohol misuse in teens and adults; to experimentation with substances and addictions, and accidental poisonings – substance misuse affects all of society.

-Our call to action (video)
+Our call to action video

 Why does Greater Sudbury need a Community Drug Strategy?

-- 34% of youth in grades 7 to 12 reported using illicit drugs.
+- 1% of Ontario youth in grades 9-12 reported using fentanyl in 2017 (OSDUHS, 2017).

-This item was last modified on June 20, 2018
+This item was last modified on October 30, 2018